eryk2103/workout/README.md

 # Workout

-A workout tracking application with a Symfony API backend and an Angular frontend.
+A workout tracking application with a Symfony REST API and an Angular frontend.

 ## Features